ib0b/med/README.md

 Goes to reception first [always].
 - #### reception
 Receptionist must be logged in.
-Reception checks if they are a new or existing patient. [adds them if new] Reception then adds the patient to repective queue from drop down
+Reception checks if they are a new or existing patient. [adds them if new].
+Reception then adds the patient to repective queue from drop down.

 Patient sits down and waits to be called to the department they were queued in.